dalmo1991/superflexPy/doc/popular_models.rst

 UH2.
 In SuperflexPy, this operation cannot be done in the same unit layer as the solution of the routing store, and instead it is done afterwards.
-For this reason, the SuperflexPy implementation of GR4J has an additional element (called "flux aggregator") that collects (through a junction element) the output of the routing store, the gain/loss term, and the output of UH2.
+For this reason, the SuperflexPy implementation of GR4J has an additional element (called "flux aggregator") that uses a junction element to combine the output of the routing store, the gain/loss term, and the output of UH2.
 The flux aggregator then computes the outflow of the model using the equation